benhook1013/space-game/DESIGN.md

 - Use immutable data objects and pass dependencies via constructors.
 - Local save data will use `shared_preferences` in the MVP.
 - State is kept lightweight using plain classes or `ValueNotifier`s.
+- Track a mineral currency for mined resources and persist purchased upgrades.

+## Upgrades

+- Minerals earned from asteroids will fund weapon and ship upgrades in later milestones.
+- Design upgrades to modify mining efficiency, combat power and utility systems without bloating the core game loop.

 ## Game State Flow

+- Play centres on searching for asteroids to mine while surviving periodic enemy waves.
 - The game starts in a menu overlay that also exposes a mute toggle.
 - `SpaceGame` transitions to `playing` when the user taps start.
 - Players can pause the game from the HUD or with the Escape or `P` key,